Spartanlasergun/Spartanlasergun/README.md

-- 👋 Hi, I’m @Spartanlasergun
+- 👋 Hi, I’m Narendra Singh
-- 👀 I’m interested in everything really.
+- 👀 I’m interested in almost everything.
-- 🌱 I’m currently learning python and java.
+- 🌱 I’m a Pythoneer currently learning Java.
-- 💞️ I’m looking to collaborate on indie game building
+- 💞️ I’m looking to collaborate on indie game building or anything interesting.
 - 📫 If you want to contact me just send a message on github or email me: bns360@live.com

 <!---